aaa2ppp/be/README.md

-# Be - a minimal package for test assertions
+# Be - a minimal test assertions package

 If you want simple test assertions and feel like [testify](https://pkg.go.dev/github.com/attic-labs/testify/assert) is too much, but [is](https://pkg.go.dev/github.com/matryer/is) is too basic, you might like `be`.